 IPTS SEVEN.
 Assessment.
 Not Assessments are not aligned Occasionally assessments are Assessments are often Assessments are aligned to Demonstrates knowledge of Observed to outcomes.
 Students are partially aligned to aligned to outcomes. outcomes.
 Students are assessment types.
-Understands Observed not aware of assessment outcomes.
+Understands 0.000.100 not aware of assessment outcomes.
 Students are not Students are often aware of aware of assessment how to select, constructs, and use criteria.
 Little monitoring of always aware of assessment assessment criteria. criteria.
 Monitoring of assessments for diagnosis, student learning.
 Feedback is criteria or criteria is not Monitoring of student student learning is regular, evaluation, and feedback (InTASC 6) absent or poor quality.
 No clear.
 Monitoring of student learning is regular and feedback is consistent and (Danielson Domain 1f, 3d) (CAEP 1, self-assessment or peer learning and feedback is feedback is consistent. high quality.
 Formative 4) (IPTS 7A, 7E,) assessment.
 (Danielson 1f, inconsistent.
-Formative Formative assessments are assessment is regularly 4) (II 13 /A, /L,) U). assessment used but needs planned, and regular. planned and used for 0). improvement.
+Formative Formative assessments are assessment is regularly 4) (11 13 / //, / / //,) U). assessment used but needs planned, and regular. planned and used for 0). improvement.
 (Danielson 1f, (Danielson 1f, B). meaningful purposes.
 B).
 (Dameison 11, b).
 Teacher designs or adapts a ы). variety of formative assessments, matches learning goals with assessment tools, gives learners multiple practice assessments to promote growth, and differentiates assessments.
 (InTASC 6, Prog 1).
 IPTS SEVEN.
 Using Assessment Not Assessment data is not used Assessment data is Assessment data is Accurately uses data from Data.
-Uses assessment data to Observed to make decisions for occasionally used to make accurately and regularly multiple assessments to draw make decisions for adjusting Observed adjusting instruction to meet decisions for adjusting used to draw conclusions conclusions about learner instruction to meet the needs of the needs of each student. instruction to meet the about learner progress progress toward learning each student.
-Knows research the needs of each student. needs of each student. toward learning objectives. objectives that lead to based assessment strategies needs of each student.
-Monitors each student's standards and uses this appropriate for each student. progress and provides analysis to guide instruction.
-(InTASC 6 Danielson Domain 1f, 3d, feedback.
-Monitors each student's CAEP 1, 4) (IPTS 7G, 7F). reedback. progress and keeps records CAEP 1, 4) (IP13 /G, /F). to support the analysis and reporting of learner progress.
+Uses assessment data to Observed to make decisions for occasionally used to make accurately and regularly multiple assessments to draw conclusions about learner make decisions for adjusting adjusting instruction to meet decisions for adjusting used to draw conclusions progress toward learning instruction to meet the needs of the needs of each student. instruction to meet the about learner progress objectives that lead to each student.
+Knows research needs of each student. toward learning objectives. standards and uses this based assessment strategies Monitors each student's analysis to guide instruction. appropriate for each student. progress and provides Monitors each student's (InTASC 6 Danielson Domain 1f, 3d, feedback. progress and keeps records CAEP 1, 4) (IPTS 7G, 7F). to support the analysis and reporting of learner progress.
 Provides criteria for learner assignments.
 Points out student strengths and area for improvement against criteria Engages students in reflection on the quality of their work.
 (InTASC 6, Prog 1).